m7a/bo-lz4-ada/README.md

 If too little input data is supplied to process the entire header, exception `Too_Few_Header_Bytes` is raised.

+### `function Init_For_Block(Min_Buffer_Size: out; Compressed_Length: in; Reservation: in)`

+This function creates an LZ4 decompression context intended to decompress just a single block of compressed data of compressed length `Compressed_Length`.
+This can be used to decompress the raw LZ4 block format.

+It is advisable to prefer the frame format over the block format since it allows storing useful metadata and using a single decopressor to decompress data of arbitrary length.

 ### `procedure Update(Ctx: in out; Input: in, Num_Consumed: out, Buffer: in out; Output_First: out; Output_Last: out)`

 This procedure can be called to decompress data.